Find the Maughan Library

-For the latest information please visit our Coronavirus update webpage.
+For the latest information about access to services please visit our Coronavirus update webpage.

 Library floor plans have been created to assist you find resources, services and facilities.

 Spread across four floors and mezzanines, the library hosts a variety of study spaces, including Group Study rooms, Computer Rooms, Postgraduate Zones, Assistive Technology rooms and a Wellbeing Room.

 There are three different Zones in the library which are colour-coded on the Floor Plans.
 Choose a zone that suits your study needs and be respectful of others studying around you.

 - Rolls Cafe (on the Lower Ground Floor)